John Williamson (Canadian politician)

 John S. L. Williamson (born January 30, 1970) is a Canadian politician who represents the riding of New Brunswick Southwest in the House of Commons of Canada as a member of the Conservative Party of Canada.
-He is currently running for the riding of Saint John—St. Croix He was first elected in the 2011 Canadian federal election, and served until his defeat in 2015.
+He was first elected in the 2011 Canadian federal election, and served until his defeat in 2015.
 In 2019, he won his seat back by defeating the Liberal incumbent Karen Ludwig.
 Williamson won re-election in 2021 and 2025.

 Education

 Williamson graduated from Fredericton High School, and then McGill University with a degree in economics and political science.
 He later went on to receive a master's degree in economic history at the London School of Economics.

 Arms

 Mr. Williamson is an heraldic heir, entitled to inherit a coat of arms.

 Early career

 Williamson joined the National Post as an editorial writer and was a founding member of the newspaper's editorial board (1998-2001) before moving on to the Canadian Taxpayers Federation in September 2002.
 After opening up the organization's Toronto office, as provincial director for Ontario, he was promoted to federal director in January 2004.
 He remained in this position until his departure from the CTF in September 2008.

 In 2009, Williamson was hired by Prime Minister Stephen Harper to become director of communications in the PMO and oversaw government-wide communications.
 He stepped down in 2010 in order to prepare his campaign after deciding to run in the 2011 Canadian federal election, and was succeeded as director of communications by Dimitri Soudas.